Aunabil4602/chakma-nmt-2024/README.md

 First install the libraries with specific versions as mentioned in the requirements.txt file.
 To install the libraries open your terminal and run the following script:<br>
 `pip install requirements.txt`

-This repository includes three training files (inside the 'train' folder):
+This repository includes three training files (inside the <i>"train"</i> folder):
 <ul>
   <li><i>ck_nmt_final_rnn_trans.py</i>: To train and test RNN and Transformer models (both from scratch) for translating between Chakma and Bangla.</li>
   <li><i>cn_nmt_banglat5_trainer.py</i>: To train and test with the pretrained <a href="https://huggingface.co/csebuetnlp/banglat5">BanglaT5</a> model for Chakma and Bangla translation.</li>
   <li><i>multilingual_cn_nmt_banglat5_trainer</i>: To train and test with the pretrained <a href="https://huggingface.co/csebuetnlp/banglat5">BanglaT5</a>, incorporating Chakma, Bangla, and English languages.</li>
 </ul>
 Each of the files has a class named <i>"CONFIG"</i>.
 It has the necessary hyper-parameters and other fields for training.
 Change the values accordingly and run the files.
 The training files also show the performance on the benchmark or test set.
-Running the files will automatically show the scores on the benchmark set.
+Running the files will automatically show the scores on the benchmark set.<br>
+The <i>"utils"</i> folder contains <i>"ck2bn_bn2ck_phonetic.py"</i>, which is used for Chakma-Bangla transliteration (an essential part to work with the BanglaT5).